 Closing a Position on BitMEX

-This could cause confusion for new users and can be a potentially costly mistake.
+This could confuse new users and can be a potentially costly mistake.
 Instead, here’s the steps involved in closing a position on BitMEX:

 - Step 1: Users should navigate to the trading screen of the asset which they have an open trade of using the tabs at the top of the interface, in our case XBT Perpetual contracts, and scroll to the bottom where they will see their open positions.